logo

 • Choline: Consume 550 mg per day from dairy products, eggs, meats, some seafood, beans, peas, and lentils to support brain development.

-A diet for breastfeeding mothers rich in these vitamins and minerals will help ensure optimal milk supply and quality.
-However, each mother has her own requirements so consult your doctor for personalised advice.
+A diet rich in these vitamins and minerals will help ensure optimal milk supply and quality for breastfeeding mothers.
+However, each mother has her requirements so consult your doctor for personalized advice.

 Foods to Include in a Breastfeeding Mother's Diet

-To meet the extra caloric requirement in lactation, mothers should focus on incorporating a variety of nutrient-dense foods into their daily meals.
+To meet the extra caloric requirement in lactation, mothers should incorporate various nutrient-dense foods into their daily meals.
 Here are some foods to include in your post-delivery food plan:

 • Lean proteins: Chicken, fish, lean beef, eggs, yoghurt, and legumes